Robert F. Kennedy Memorial Stadium: The last team leaves

 In 2008, RFK was once again primarily the host of D.C.
-United, though it also hosted a college football bowl game, the Military Bowl, from 2008 to 2012, before it moved in 2013 to Navy–Marine Corps Memorial Stadium in Annapolis, Maryland.
+United, though it also hosted a college football bowl game, the Military Bowl, from 2008 to 2012, before it moved to Navy–Marine Corps Memorial Stadium in Annapolis, Maryland in 2013.
 On July 25, 2013, the District of Columbia and D.C.
 United announced a tentative deal to build a $300 million, 20,000–25,000-seat stadium at Buzzard Point.
 Groundbreaking on the new soccer stadium, Audi Field, occurred in February 2017, and on October 22, 2017, RFK hosted its last MLS match, a 2–1 D.C.
 United loss to the New York Red Bulls.

-Demolition plans announced
+Demolition and successor

-On September 5, 2019, Events DC announced plans to demolish the stadium by 2021.
+The stadium was closed on September 5, 2019, with Events DC announced plans to demolish the stadium.
 Officials said the decision would save $2 million a year on maintenance and $1.5 million a year on utilities.
-One year later, they hired a contractor to oversee the demolition, which was expected to begin in 2022 and cost $20 million.
-In July 2022, Events DC announced that the removal of hazardous materials had begun and would "take several months," and that demolition would "be completed by the end of 2023."
-In November 2022, a sale of stadium seats was announced ahead of the 2023 demolition.
+One year later, they hired a contractor to oversee the demolition, which was expected to cost $20 million.
+In July 2022, Events DC announced that the removal of hazardous materials had begun.
+In the same month, several minor fires occurred inside the stadium.
+In November 2022, a sale of stadium seats was announced ahead of the demolition.

-2022 fire

-On July 5, 2022, several fires occurred inside the stadium.
-The District of Columbia Fire and Emergency Medical Services Department firefighters and emergency workers responded and extinguished them.
-They indicated that the fires were in "below grade levels".
-No injuries were reported, and cause of the fires is currently under investigation.
+Full demolition was approved by the National Park Service in May 2024, with deconstruction commencing in January 2025.
+In April 2025, D.C. mayor Muriel Bowser, NFL commissioner Roger Goodell, and Washington Commanders owner Josh Harris announced the $3.7 billion New Commanders Stadium to replace it at the site.
+The stadium is expected to break ground following the end of deconstruction in 2026 and open in 2030.